I wrote The Paradox of Happiness, ironically, because I felt unhappy about our current understandings of happiness.

-And, if I may confess, I’ve been rather unhappy about our current understandings of happiness.
-Someone reflecting on happiness today not only feels dumbed down–buy this product, get this gorgeous, follow the seven magical steps–but, and here I get really worked up, there seems to be no real Christian alternative.
-Christians have just bought into our consumer societies’ commercial definition of happiness without thinking it through critically, and just substitute the self-help steps to happiness with Christian terminology.
-Rough edges are smoothed and spiritual language is sprinkled, but the approach is still the same self-centered, self-serving approach.
+Sadly, there seems to be not much of a Christian alternative.
+Christians have bought into our consumer societies’ commercial definition of happiness without thinking it through.
+We substitute the self-help steps to happiness with Christian terminology, but the approach is still the same self-centered, self-serving approach.

 So I went on an experiment.
 Could there be an alternative Christian understanding of happiness?
-Could this understanding be not isolated from, but actually spring out of our core beliefs about reality–Jesus is Lord, his cross offers life, to follow Jesus is best of paths?
-And could this alternative be not just well-meaning but be really happy, happier than any other alternative?
+Could this understanding be not isolated from, but actually spring out of our core beliefs about reality–Jesus is Lord, his cross offers life, to follow Jesus is the best of paths?
+And could this alternative be not just well-meaning but be really happy?